Projected random forests and conformal prediction of circular data

-We model the random pairs in this data sequence as being exchangeable.
-Each $X'_i$ and $X_i$ is a $d$-dimensional vector of explanatory variables and the response variables $Y'_i,Y_i\in[0,2\pi)$ are angular measurements expressed in radians.
+Throughout this section, we follow the notations introduced in Section \ref{sec:cp}.
+We now consider the case in which the response variables are circular and expressed in radians, so that $Y'_i,Y_i\in[0,2\pi)$.
 The absolute difference between two given angles $\theta,\phi\in[0,2\pi)$ is measured through the angular distance

 which gives the length of the shortest arc between $\theta$ and $\phi$ in the unit circle.